Lobsters, pies, and poetry readings

 Mapping your trip

 Red Hook is a small place, so you can't get too lost wandering around.
 The problem is getting there: the closest subway is Carroll Street (F, G) but its quite the trek.
-If you have time, and are going on a weekend, would recommend taking the free IKEA ferry from downtown.
+If you have time, and are going on a weekend, would recommend taking the free IKEA ferry from downtown for the new NYC Ferry.
 If you're just popping by for dinner in the evening, subway to Carroll and consider cabbing.
 Happy exploring!!